- Part 1: Introduction

 Notification to parents of these locations would be via phone tree, school notification systems, and/or media notification procedures at the time of the emergency.
 Each building site has several sheltering areas available, dependent upon the nature of the emergency.
 The route(s) taken to these areas are dependent upon the nature of the emergency.
-Each individual site-based building plan has specific sheltering areas for various emergencies.
-Examples of some of the potential evacuation/sheltering areas are gyms, cafeterias, halls, in the classroom under desks, in a tight group in a corner not being able to be seen from the doorway.
+Each individual site-based building plan has specific sheltering areas for the various emergencies.
+Examples of some of the potential evacuation/sheltering areas are: gyms, cafeterias, halls, in the classroom under desks, in a tight group in a corner not being able to be seen from the doorway.
 In Spring 2019 each Building Level Emergency Response Team did a relocation site visit and updated their reunification plan.

-8. Procedures for obtaining advice and assistance from local government officials.
+8. Procedures for obtaining advice and assistance from local government officials

-In an emergency, the Superintendent or designee will contact an emergency management manager and/or the highest-ranking local government official to obtain advice and assistance.
+In an emergency, the Superintendent or designee will contact an emergency management manager and/or the highest ranking local government official to obtain in advice and assistance.
 The chief emergency officer will be responsible for coordinating communication between staff and law enforcement and first responders and for ensuring staff understanding of the district-level safety plan.
 Guilderland’s chief emergency officer is the Superintendent of Schools.
 The district has identified resources available from but not limited to the following agencies: Red Cross, local fire departments, police, town public works, police, EMS, and others.

-9. Training, Drills, and Exercises.
+9. Training, Drills, and Exercises

 Each school within the school district, will have at a minimum, one annual multi-hazard drill.
 Such drills will be conducted during the annual go-home-early drill day as announced by the Capital Region BOCES.
 Historically this date is in mid-October, but has been as late as April.

 On this day, communications are tested in all buildings such as: intercoms, 2-way radios, and bullhorns.
-Directives, as provided from BOCES, are distributed to staff regarding leaving the building and not re-entering during the drill time.
+Directives as provided from BOCES are distributed to staff regarding leaving the building and not re-entering during the drill time.
 Alternative student loading areas are used.
 In some cases, these locations are at the other side of school district property and involve moving the student body from the school building across school grounds to the alternate site.
-In some cases, police agencies close down major roadways through the area to allow for safe passage.
+In some cases, police agencies close down major roadways through the area to allow for the safe passage.
 Incident command protocols are practiced at this time.

 Evacuation, intruder and weather emergency drills will be planned and conducted in individual school buildings within the district.
 The site-based Building Level Emergency Response Team set the date and scenarios for the drills.
 At least one fire drill must be conducted during lunch periods.
 Staff is notified of the drill in advance.
 Students are guided through what is expected of and from them before the drill date.
 Information about drills is included in a Multi-Hazard Response Protocols Flip Chart located in each occupied space in the school district.